 Order Relationships

 It is important that students learn to order fractions by comparing them.
 The ability to order and the ability to compare should be based on students' constructed representations of fractions.
 They should arise from problem-solving situations that allow students to develop a sense of the value of a fraction.
-It is this sense of the fraction that allows students to compare 2 fractions and conclude that one is greater than the other.
+It is this sense of the fraction that allows students to compare two fractions and conclude that one is greater than the other.
 In contrast, teaching that is done out of context tends to promote learning algorithms that neglect the meaning of the fraction.

 Students already have well-established ideas about the properties of whole numbers.
-However, when they begin to work with fractions, students often face a cognitive imbalance, that is to say a feeling that what was true is no longer true.
-For example, they learned that in the presence of 2 whole numbers, the greater number indicates a greater quantity.
-They try to transfer their knowledge and skills to fractions.
+However, when they begin to work with fractions, students often face a cognitive dissonance, that is to say a feeling that what was true is no longer true.
+For example, they learned that when it comes to whole numbers, the greater number indicates a greater quantity.
+They then transfer this knowledge to their work with fractions.
 Thus, when wanting to compare \(\frac{1}{6}\) and \(\frac{1}{3}\), some students believe that \(\frac{1}{6}\) is greater than \(\frac{1}{3}\), since 6 is greater than 3.
-They feel out of balance if they are told they are wrong.
-To avoid such situations, learning must be based on an analytical view of the fraction rather than on automatism or an algorithm.
+They feel out of balance and unsure of themselves if they are told they are wrong.
+To avoid such situations, learning must be based on an analytical view of the fraction rather than on memorization or an algorithm.

 With the introduction of negative fractions, the comparison can also create an imbalance.
 For example, when wanting to compare \(\frac{1}{6}\) and \( -\frac{1}{3}\), the student could say that \(\frac{1}{6} \) is smaller since sixths are smaller than thirds.
-However, understanding integers will recognize that any negative number is smaller than a positive number.
+However, with an understanding of integers, students will recognize that any negative number is smaller than a positive number.
 Here, \( -\frac{1}{3}\) is then smaller than \(\frac{1}{6}\).

 Activities that involve students in comparing and ordering fractions should promote the construction of fraction meaning.
 To compare fractions, it is rarely necessary to look for a common denominator.
 Thus, there are many strategies for comparing fractions.
-Generally, the first strategy learned is the use of a concrete or semi-concrete representation of the fractions involved.
+Generally, the first strategy learned is the use of a concrete or visual (semi-concrete) representation of the fractions involved.
 This strategy can be used on any occasion.
 One can also compare numerators if the denominators are the same, or compare denominators if the numerators are the same.
 Another effective strategy is the use of benchmark fractions.

 It is important to work thoroughly on the comparison of fractions before the equivalence of fractions.
 This is very complex and the comparison serves as a catalyst for understanding equivalent fractions.